 “Fair Value” as defined by our global investment research provider Morningstar is a “detailed projection of a company’s future cash flows, resulting from our analysts’ independent primary research.
 Analysts create custom industry and company assumptions to feed income statement, balance sheet, and capital investments assumptions into a globally standardised, proprietary discounted cash flow, or DCF, modelling template.
 This modelling tool uses scenario analysis, in depth competitive advantage analysis, and a variety of other analytical tools to augment the process and subsequently define the fair value of a security.”

-For example, if the Portfolio outperforms the Benchmark in month 1, then a performance fee is accrued and paid at the end of month 1.
-For month 2, the performance of the fund from month 1 and month 2 is accumulated.
-Then a performance fee will be calculated based on the cumulative return for month 1 and month 2.
-Upon determining the accumulated performance fee for the 2 months, the performance fee/s in previous month shall be deducted to arrive only at the current month performance fee.
+For example, if the Portfolio outperforms the Benchmark in quarter 1, then a performance fee is accrued and paid at the end of quarter 1.
+For quarter 2, the performance of the fund from quarter 1 and quarter 2 is accumulated.
+Then a performance fee will be calculated based on the cumulative return for quarter 1 and quarter 2.
+Upon determining the accumulated performance fee for the 2 quarters, the performance fee/s in previous quarter shall be deducted to isolate the applicable performance fee for the quarter 2 only.

-For month 3, same principle applies.
-The performance of the fund for the 3 months shall be accumulated.
-The excess returns for the 3 months and the performance fee are calculated.
-Upon determining the performance fee for the 3 months, the previous performance fees shall be deducted to arrive only at the current month performance fee.
+For quarter 3, same principle applies.
+The performance of the fund for the 3 quarters shall be accumulated.
+The excess returns for the 3 quarters and the performance fee are calculated.
+Upon determining the performance fee for the 3 quarters, the previous performance fees shall be deducted to arrive only at the current quarter performance fee.

 If the test set out above is met, then the dollar out performance payment for that period is calculated by multiplying 15% (the performance fee %) by the excess return.
 Excess return is determined by calculating first the fund’s actual return and the benchmark return.
 Actual return is computed as